web3magnetic/starknet-tutorials/Stark-ERC20/README.md

 Run:

-nile deploy Deploy_ERC20 NAME SYMBOL SUPPLY 0 ADDRESS --network goerl
+nile deploy Deploy_ERC20 NAME SYMBOL SUPPLY 0 ADDRESS --network goerli

 Here, NAME SYMBOL and SUPPLY should be in 'felt' format.
 To convert a number or string into felt, please use this tool : https://cairo-utils-web.vercel.app